IntentArchitect/Intent.Modules/docsProject/articles/UserManual/HomeScreen.md

 ## 4. Recently Accessed Solution
 Click me to open this recently accessed solution. [![Navigates to Solution Screen](../../images/navigate.png "Navigates to Solution Screen")](SolutionScreen.md)

-## 5. Recently Accessed Applciation
+## 5. Recently Accessed Application
 Click me to open this recently accessed application.

 ## 6. Show All
-Shows all the applications within the recently access solution, not just the recently accessed applciations.
+Shows all the applications within the recently access solution, not just the recently accessed applications.

 ## 7. News Feed
 Our new feed, hopefully containing links and information you find useful.